-With this definition in place, we are then able to identify and to evaluate the trade off between responsiveness and short term inconsistencies.
-This leads to the concept of local lag - deliberately decreasing responsiveness to lower the number of short term inconsistencies.
-As a proof that local lag can improve the consistency related fidelity of continuous distributed interactive media, we have successfully applied the concept to an application which is able to share arbitrary active VRML (Virtual

-Reality Modeling Language) objects between a group of users.
-Throughout this work we use the terms continuous domain and continuous media as a shortcut for continuous distributed interactive media, while the terms discrete domain and discrete media are used as synonyms for discrete distributed interactive media.
+With this definition in place, we are then able to identify and to evaluate the tradeoff between responsiveness and short-term inconsistencies.
+This leads to the concept of local lag - deliberately decreasing responsiveness to lower the number of short-term inconsistencies.
+As a proof that local lag can improve the consistency related fidelity of replicated continuous interactive media, we have successfully applied the concept to an application which is able to share arbitrary active VRML (Virtual Reality Modeling Language) objects between a group of users.
+Throughout this work we use the terms continuous domain and continuous media as an abbreviation for replicated continuous interactive media, while the terms discrete domain and discrete media are used synonymously for replicated discrete interactive media.

 In Section Two of this paper we discuss the consistency model for discrete media and show why approaches which implement this consistency model fail in the continuous domain.
 The third section is dedicated to the formal definition of the term consistency for continuous media.
-It also examines the trade off between responsiveness and short term inconsistencies.
-With theses tools in place, the commonly used dead reckoning approach to achieve consistency in DVEs is evaluated in Section Four.
-A concept to exploit the trade off between responsiveness and short term inconsistencies is proposed in the fifth section - it is called local lag.
+Here we also examine the tradeoff between responsiveness and short-term inconsistencies.
+With these tools in place, a commonly used approach to achieve consistency in DVEs is evaluated in Section Four.
+This approach is called dead reckoning.
+A concept to exploit the tradeoff between responsiveness and short-term inconsistencies is proposed in the fifth section - it is called local lag.
 Section Six briefly outlines a 3D telecooperation application which makes use of local lag to achieve consistency.
 A summary and an outlook to future work is given in Section Seven.

-2. CONSISTENCY IN DISCRETE DISTRIBUTED INTERACTIVE MEDIA
+CONSISTENCY IN REPLICATED DISCRETE INTERACTIVE MEDIA